 Manuscripts for consideration by UPNE Book Partners distribution clients should be sent directly to their offices.
 For UPNE, ForeEdge, Brandeis University Press and Dartmouth College Press, read on.

-For University Press of New England (UPNE) and its Member Presses, original single-author works of nonfiction are preferred.
-Serious attention will be given to coherently edited collections, although lower priority is assigned to conference proceedings.
-UPNE does not publish Festschriften.
+For University Press of New England (UPNE), ForeEdge, Brandeis University Press, and Dartmouth College Press, single-author works of nonfiction are preferred.
+Attention will also be given to coherently edited collections.
+We do not publish conference proceedings, Festschriften, contemporary fiction, or poetry.
 Proposals to reprint or reissue significant works appropriate for our list are welcome.

 It is best to contact UPNE early, even at the proposal stage.
-Send a letter describing your book, its notable features, and your intended audience.
-Include information on the current status of the manuscript and its expected completion date, and physical characteristics of the manuscript such as its length and the number of illustrations, tables, and appendixes.
-In addition, provide a table of contents, preface, introduction, sample chapter, and your curriculum vitae.
+Your proposal, which should be sent by email to the appropriate acquisitions editor, should describe your book, its notable features, how it differs from similar titles already on the market, and your intended audience.
+Include information on the current status of the manuscript and its expected completion date, and physical characteristics of the manuscript such as its length and the number of illustrations, tables, and appendices.
+In addition, provide a table of contents, introduction, sample chapter, and your curriculum vitae.

 Consideration of proposals may take up to six weeks; review of manuscripts may take three to four months.
 On average, UPNE publishes books within twelve months of acceptance of the complete, final manuscript.